kloopdogg/AzCertNotes/az900/Networking.md

 - Virtual subnets, segment your network to suit your needs
 - Network peering, connect your private networks directly together

+### Communicate between Azure resources
+You'll want to enable Azure resources to communicate securely with each other.
+You can do that in one of two ways:

+- **Virtual networks** can connect not only VMs but other Azure resources, such as the App Service Environment for Power Apps, Azure Kubernetes Service, and Azure virtual machine scale sets.
+- **Service endpoints** can connect to other Azure resource types, such as Azure SQL databases and storage accounts.
+This approach enables you to link multiple Azure resources to virtual networks to improve security and provide optimal routing between resources.

 ### Address Space
 An **address space** is the range of IP addresses that are available.
 Every service or resource that is connected to a VNet will get its own unique address on that VNet within the address space.
 That is how services on the same VNet can find each other and communicate.